harleysmodernlife/VERN/README.md

 - **Extending MCP Tooling:** To extend MCP tooling, add new tool definitions in [`src/mvp/mcp_server.py`](src/mvp/mcp_server.py:1) and register them in the plugin registry.
 All new plugins must pass admin review and signature verification.
 - **Planned Enhancements:** Signature verification, static analysis, containerization, resource limits, and multi-admin workflows are planned.
 See inline TODOs in [`src/mvp/plugin_registry.py`](src/mvp/plugin_registry.py:1), [`src/mvp/plugin_tools.py`](src/mvp/plugin_tools.py:1), and [`src/mvp/plugin_sandbox.py`](src/mvp/plugin_sandbox.py:1).

+## Advanced Features (2025-08-09)

+- **Workflow Analytics:** Visualize workflow execution stats, bottlenecks, and success rates in the Workflow Editor.
+- **Agent Health Monitoring:** View real-time agent status, error logs, and uptime metrics in the Agent Management Panel.
+- **Plugin Sandboxing:** Plugins run in isolated environments with permission controls and resource limits.
+See Plugin Registry and Marketplace panels.
+- **Notification Center:** Centralized alerts for workflow events, agent issues, and plugin updates.
+- **User Activity Logs:** Track user actions for auditing and troubleshooting in the Workflow Logs Panel.
+- **Accessibility Enhancements:** Keyboard navigation, ARIA labels, and high-contrast mode available across all panels.

+### Usage Tips

+- Access analytics and health metrics from the relevant panels.
+- Configure plugin permissions and sandboxing in the Plugin Registry.
+- Use the Notification Center for system-wide alerts.
+- Enable high-contrast mode and keyboard shortcuts in user settings.
 See code comments in the above files for technical details and extension guidelines.